Sniff Petrol

-Sniff Petrol is an online motoring satire magazine, first published in 2001.
-Sniff Petrol was originally published weekly, but due to other commitments of the writers this schedule was reduced, first to a monthly schedule, and now to a blog format, updated on a regular basis.
-It receives over ten thousand hits a day.
+Sniff Petrol is an inactive online motoring satire magazine first published in 2001 on a weekly schedule.
+Due to other commitments of the writers, the schedule was reduced—first to a monthly schedule, then to a regularly updated blog format.
+It received over ten thousand hits a day.

-Sniff Petrol articles comment on motoring and motorsport (especially Formula One) events, both real and fictional, by parodying the styles of presentation and language used in various motoring fields.
-Most notably, this includes motor manufacturer press releases, but also extends to motoring magazine reviews and the like.
+Sniff Petrol articles comment on motoring and motorsport events (especially Formula One).
+Both fiction and non-fiction articles parody the styles of presentation and language used in various motoring fields.
+Parodies include motor manufacturer press releases, motoring magazine reviews, etc. The website ceased activity in 2022, but articles are still available online.
+TopGear now has a dedicated Satire section on its website.

 Regular features

-Alongside satire directed at motoring and motorsport related news, Sniff Petrol has a number of long-running regular features, most notably including:
+Alongside satire directed at motoring, motorsport-related news, auto shows, and spiders, Sniff Petrol has several long-running features, including: